 Fortunately, Davis said a good home inspector or contractor can find the problem early.

-If you’re thinking rotting framing sounds bad, you’re right.
-Davis said this problem is one of the hardest to spot, too.
+If you think rotting framing sounds bad, you’re right.
+Davis said this problem is one of the hardest issues to spot, too.

 If you’ve hired an architect to draw up plans for your renovation, you probably budgeted his or her costs into your project.
 But sometimes government regulations can turn up costly surprises, said David Reiss, a law professor and the academic program director for the Center for Urban Business Entrepreneurship (CUBE) at the Brooklyn Law School.

 An architect’s revisions can get pricey fast, he said.
 “If your architect charges $100 per hour for things like amendments to the original scope of work, and they have to spend a few hours on getting the amended plans approved, you would have those hard costs.”